telespazio-tim/pytorch-CycleGAN-and-pix2pix/README.md

 ### Examples of generated images

-TODO: add links to zenodo and QGISCloud if available

 Below are some examples of HR generated images along with the corresponding reference S2 patches and OSM rasters.

 OSM raster            |  Reference Image            |  Generated Image